ArtifexSoftware/MuPDF.NET/docs/api/document.rst

     :arg int/str item: index or name of entry.

     .. warning:: When specifying an entry name, this function will only **delete the first item** with that name.
-Be aware that PDFs not created with PyMuPDF may contain duplicate names.
+Be aware that PDFs not created with MuPDF.NET may contain duplicate names.
 So you may want to take appropriate precautions.

   .. method:: GetEmbfileInfo(dynamic item)